 11am-2pm: Drop in to view the exhibit and vigil

 Student Center Room 320

 Transgender Day of Remembrance is an annual global commemoration of transgender people who have lost their lives to violence in the past year.
 Everyone is invited to join in honoring their lives and learning how we can support trans people in our community.

 This year, transgender Georgia Tech students and employees will share their stories of where they have found hope and resilience, in themselves and in their families, friendships, relationships, and communities.
 All members of the Georgia Tech community are invited to come hear these powerful and important stories at 12:00-12:30pm.

-We will have handouts and information on how we can practice allyship to the transgender community on campus and off, sign-ups for our spring Trans 101 trainings, and opportunities to discuss and reflect on what you have learned.
+There will be handouts and information on how we can practice allyship to the transgender community on campus and off, sign-ups for spring Trans 101 trainings, and opportunities to discuss and reflect on what you have learned.

 No need to RSVP - just show up for as long as you want.
 The room will be open for three hours total.